Nagat El-Sagheera: Latest

 Nagat El Sagheera has not been seen on screen or in public since 2006, and rather chose a religious and quiet life.

 In 2010, a reporter confirmed that she still lives in her native Cairo but travels to London in summer for medical treatment.

 In 2014, at the age of 74, she made a phone call to an Egyptian TV station.
 She was talking from Germany where she was receiving medical treatment.

 In 2015 (January), Nagat El Sagheera refused substantial monetary offers from TV channels for her participation in a proposed TV series on her half-sister Soad Hosni.

 In 2015 (spring), social media chatter indicated Nagat was receiving physiotherapy and there were some concerns about her health.

-In 2022, appeared in the mini-series OST, Moon Knight.
+In 2022, her music appeared in the mini-series OST, Moon Knight.

+in January 2024, she was invited to attend the Joy Awards in Riyadh and sang Oyoun El Alb, her signature song before getting honored for her lifelong career.